PaddlePaddle/PaddleSeg/README.md

 ## Introduction

-Welcome to PaddleSeg!
 PaddleSeg is an end-to-end image segmentation development kit developed based on [PaddlePaddle](https://www.paddlepaddle.org.cn), which covers a large number of high-quality segmentation models in different directions such as *high-performance* and *lightweight*.
-With the help of modular design, we provide two application methods: *Configuration Drive* and *API Calling*.
-So one can conveniently complete the entire image segmentation application from training to deployment through configuration calls or API calls.
+With the help of modular design, we provide two application methods: *Configuration Drive* and *API Calling*, which allow developers to complete segmentation application from training to deployment through either configuration calls or API calls.

-* ### Four segmentation areas: semantic segmentation, interactive segmentation, panoptic segmentation and image matting.
+* #### Four segmentation areas: semantic segmentation, interactive segmentation, panoptic segmentation and image matting.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/53808988/130562378-64d0c84a-9c3f-4ae4-93f7-bdc0c8e0238e.gif"  width = "2000" />